shakfu/py-js/README.md

 ## BUGS

-- [ ] more of a development question: if attr has same name as method (the import saga), crash. fix by making them different.
-Investigate.
+- [ ] Sending from the `api` make max unstable.
+Keep it simple and investigate.

 ## TODO